SqueakyFloors/BundleMagic/README.md

   - Cluster and property elements can be moved up and down using the “Move Up” and “Move Down” contextual menu items
 - Added short flash dialog when support files are being (re)built
 ### Bug Fixes
+- Corrected a bug where (error) cluster terminals on a case structure’s selector tunnel would not present bundle/unbundle menu items
 - Corrected issue on dialog open where cursor would not always appear in filter string control
 - Attempted to correct a bug where removing multiple cluster or property elements (including Removing unwired elements) could cause LabVIEW to crash
 - Attempted to correct issue where created Block Diagram items remain selected.
 (Marching ants are shown but don’t march)